Johnny Holliday: Sports

+Holliday was the public address announcer at the Cleveland Browns matchup against the Dallas Cowboys that took place two days after the Assassination of John F. Kennedy in November 1963.
+Browns owner Art Modell instructed Holliday to refer to the opposing team only as the "Cowboys", without reference to the City of Dallas.

 While at KYA from 1965 to 1969, he demonstrated versatility by broadcasting local college athletics on radio and television, and serving as a public address announcer for both the Oakland Raiders and San Francisco Warriors.
 After arriving in Washington, Holliday hosted the Washington Senators pre-game show on radio with Ted Williams, did radio and TV coverage for the Washington Bullets and Wizards, and hosted Redskins shows on TV with players including Dexter Manley, Mark Moseley, Bobby Beathard and Charley Casserly.
 He broadcast games on the radio for the Washington Federals, a franchise that played in the United States Football League in 1983 and 1984.

 Holliday has been the "voice" of the Maryland Terrapins football and men's basketball teams since 1979.
 He has broadcast more than 1,200 University of Maryland games, including twelve bowl games in football, as well as ten Sweet Sixteen and two Final Four appearances for the basketball team, including Maryland's NCAA Championship basketball victory over Indiana in 2002.

 From 2007 to 2018, Holliday hosted the Washington Nationals baseball team pre- and post-game shows on the Mid-Atlantic Sports Network (MASN), Nats Xtra, with analyst Ray Knight, and occasionally filled in as a substitute play-by-play announcer for Nationals games on MASN.

 Holliday also contributes sports reports to the ABC Radio Network.